Skip to main content

 Kent Train Station

-Irish Rail is the company operating the train network in Ireland on behalf of the Irish government.
-Kent Train Station is the main station in Cork.
+Kent Train Station is the main station in Cork city and Irish rail is the service provider for booking your travel tickets.
 To get the train from Dublin to Cork you need to go to Heuston Station, Dublin.
-Trains to Cork leave every hour, and details of schedules and fares are available at http://www.irishrail.ie/.
+Trains to Cork leave every hour, and details of schedules and fares are available on the website.
 It may be considerably cheaper to book train tickets online rather than at the ticket office in the train station.
-The journey will take approximately 3 hours.
+The journey to Cork will take approximately 3 hours.

-Details of all train connections in and out of Cork Kent Train station are available at http://www.irishrail.ie/
+Details of all train connections in and out of Cork Kent train station are available here.

 International Office